Detail of "Crucify II" by Nela Dunato, acrylic on canvas

 My only responsibility is to myself.
 This may sound selfish on the surface, but when you really think about it, it's not.

 When we think we do things for other people, we make assumptions about what they might like.
 We collapse their entire being into a mental model that is supposed to give us an idea of what they would want to see.
 But mental models aren't real people, and we don't truly know anyone.
 By assuming we know other people, we're insulting them.
 Doing what we think is best for other people, when in fact we have no idea what they really need, is not generous—it's arrogant.

 Why bother making projections and trying to fit yourself into a vision of what we think other people would want, when it's easier to just be yourself?

 Being able to express yourself authentically is a gift that sadly many people don't use in their life.
 But when you hear the calling to express yourself, not only is it beneficial for you to do so, it's necessary.
 Stifling your expression becomes difficult and at times even painful, and the only way to effectively get rid of this discomfort is to let it flow out into a work of art.

 Some people decide they don't want to do that, and instead they numb these feelings with substances.
 There was a time in my life when I was acting in such a way as well.
 But when I finally accepted my self-expression as a gift and not the little devil on my shoulder that's constantly nagging me and making my life difficult, all need for self-medication went away.

 Accepting this gift is accepting yourself in totality.
-It's not always pleasant, and you may find skeletons buried beneath the floorboards, but that's just part of being human and it will only serve your growth.
+It's not always pleasant, and you may find skeletons buried beneath the floorboards, but that's part of being human.
+It will only serve your growth.